kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Initially we assume 2 story points = 1 day, so for the sprint is 20 points per Team member
   - We will then refine the estimates using Velocity charts

+  **UPD**
+- Production tasks which were originally not included to the Sprint, but are urgent (like "Particle website reanimation") should be added to the current Sprint (Milestone in ZH) and estimated
+  - We want to have fair Burndown reports

 ### Moving Tasks Between Pipelines Workflow